IRS Tax Disputes

 When can the IRS enter an assessment?
 The IRS may immediately assess:

 - Amounts taxpayer pays as a tax;

 - Where a taxpayer waives restrictions on assessment; and

 - Jeopardy or termination assessments.
-In this case, the IRS decides that either the taxpayer or the taxpayer assets might disappear, and in order to collect, the IRS has to make an immediate assessment without going through the Notice of Deficiency procedure.
+In these cases, the IRS decides that either the taxpayer or the taxpayer assets might disappear.
+In order to collect, the IRS has to make an immediate assessment without going through the Notice of Deficiency procedure.

 Liens & Levies